tkhq/sdk/examples/with-ethers/README.md

 1. send ETH (via type 0, EIP-155-compliant legacy transaction)
 2. deposit ETH into the WETH contract (aka wrapping)

 Note that these transactions will all be broadcasted sequentially.
+Additionally, Ethers v5 is only compatible with the Sepolia network if paired with Infura (Ethers v5 does not supported Alchemy with Sepolia at this time).

 The script constructs a transaction via Turnkey and broadcasts via Infura.
 If the script exits because your account isn't funded, you can request funds on https://sepoliafaucet.com/ or via Coinbase Wallet.